 The Youth Philanthropy Boards need your support!

-To sponsor the students in one county or statewide, please contact Yolanda Rushdan, Program Associate, 302.504.5239.
+To sponsor the students in one county or statewide, please contact Yolanda Rushdan, Senior Program Officer, 302.504.5239.

 Join our Building Opportunity mailing list to receive occasional information about ways to get involved.